 Fungal Nail Treatment Hartlepool & Cleveland

 We are the first clinic in the North East and North Yorkshire to have invested in PACT technology.
-At 90% effective and no known side effects this technology has meant a massive leap forward in the treatment of fungal nail for patients.
+Highly effective and no known side effects this technology has meant a massive leap forward in the treatment of fungal nail for patients.

 What are Fungal Toe Nails?

 Fungal toe nail infections are an unsightly, and for many embarrassing, problem affecting around three in every 100 people in the UK.
 They are more common in men and as you get older.
 They can involve all or part of the nail, including the nail plate, nail bed and root of the nail, often starting along the outside rim of the nail which turns whitish-yellow, brown or green.